Digital Skills Partnership

 This free programme is available to everyone in Lancashire and helps to develop digital, enterprise and employability skills for free.
 Through a series of online challenges, you win career-enhancing badges, unlock new opportunities and, ultimately, gain industry recognised awards.

-This award aims to be the digital and enterprise equivalent of the Duke of Edinburgh’s Award scheme for all the family.
+iDEA aims to be a fun way to develop digital and enterprise skills for all the family.

-Further information can be found on the iDEA website or by talking to Lancashire County Council library staff at your local library.
+Further information can be found on the iDEA website.

 Digital Skills Innovation Fund